 - When the onions are soft and lightly browned strain them out of the juice.

-- Pack in warm pint sized canning jars.
+- Pack into canning jars.

 - Remove the air pockets with a tool or knife.